-The following accounting pronouncements have been issued as of June 30, 2022 but are not yet effective and may affect the future financial reporting by the Commission:
+The following accounting pronouncements have been issued as of June 30, 2023 but are not yet effective and may affect the future financial reporting by the Commission:

-Pronouncement Summary Statement No. 96, Subscription-Based Information Technology Arrangements The objective of this Statement is to provide guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
-The requirements of Statement No. 96 are effective for financial statements for fiscal years beginning after June 15, 2022.
-GASB Statement No. 99, Omnibus 2022 The objective of this Statement is to enhance comparability in accounting and financial reporting and improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
-The requirements of Statement 99 will be effective for fiscal years beginning after June 15, 2022 and June 15, 2023.
-GASB Statement No. 100, Accounting Changes and Error Corrections The objective of this Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
-The requirements of Statement 100 will be effective for fiscal years beginning after June 15, 2023.
+Pronouncement Summary GASB Statement No. 100, Accounting Changes and Error Corrections The objective of this Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
+The requirements of Statement No. 100 will be effective for fiscal years beginning after June 15, 2023.
 GASB Statement No. 101, Compensated Absences The objective of this Statement is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
 That objective is achieved by aligning the recognition and measurement guidance under a unified model and by amending certain previously required disclosures.
-The requirements of Statement 101 will be effective for fiscal years beginning after December 15, 2023.
+The requirements of Statement No. 101 will be effective for fiscal years beginning after December 15, 2023.